jgchoti/trip-planner-project/DESIGN.md

 - `preferences`, which specifies the user's activity preferences as `TEXT`.
 This field can store a comma-separated list of preferences.
 - `created_at`, which specifies when the user registered.
 The default value for the `created_at` attribute is the current timestamp, as denoted by `DEFAULT (CURRENT_TIMESTAMP)` statement.

+All columns in the table are required and hence should have the `NOT NULL` constraint applied.

 #### Trips

 The `trips` table includes: